-Power-in regions for VIV freqs/modes located close to that of the dominant VIV freq/mode will be associated with structural dynamic response decay amplitudes that are close to 1.0 and will be in the primary zone.
-These modes will time share their probability of occurrence with the dominant VIV freq/mode.
+Power-in regions located close to that of the dominant mode will be associated with structural dynamic response decay amplitudes that are close to 1.0 and will be in the primary zone.
+These modes will time share their probability of occurrence with the primary mode.

-Power-in regions located at positions on the structure where the amplitude of the dominant mode has decayed to less than the PZAL will belong to one of the two possible secondary time-sharing zones, determined by which side of the primary power-in region it falls.
+Power-in regions where the amplitude has decayed to less than the PZAL will belong to one of the two possible secondary time-sharing zones, determined by which side of the primary power-in region it falls.